 A few must-sees are the Bank of Canton, the Fortune Cookie Factory located in Ross Alley, and a stroll down Waverly Place to visit the Tin How Temple on the third floor of 125.
 No photography is allowed, but it’s beautiful inside the small space deemed the oldest Chinese temple in the U.S.

-The adventure doesn’t have to end when the sun sets over the wharf, as one to the best ways to see San Francisco Chinatown is a self-guided or guided tour of the historic alleys and streets.
+The adventure doesn’t have to end when the sun sets over the pier, as one to the best ways to see San Francisco Chinatown is a self-guided or guided tour of the historic alleys and streets.
 Duncombe Alley, home of the opium den, is located across from Ross Alley.